-Humanities: includes fine arts, philosophy, history, foreign languages, literature, theatre and specified areas in communication and international studies (see advisor for applicable COMM and INTL courses).
+Humanities: includes fine arts, philosophy, history, foreign languages, literature, theatre, and specified areas in communication and international studies (see advisor for applicable COMM and INTL courses).
 A minimum of 9 hours of 3000 and/or 4000 level courses is required in this area.

-Natural Sciences/Mathematics: includes physical sciences, biological sciences, earth sciences and mathematics.
+Natural Sciences/Mathematics: includes physical sciences, biological sciences, earth sciences, and mathematics.

-Social/Behavioral Sciences: includes anthropology, government, psychology, geography, sociology, economics and specified areas in communication and international studies (see advisor for applicable COMM and INTL courses).
+Social/Behavioral Sciences: anthropology, political science, psychology, geography, economics, and specified areas in communication and world languages and cultures (see advisor for applicable COMM and INTL courses).
 A minimum of 9 hours of 3000 and/or 4000 level courses is required in this area.

-Complementary Areas: allows for a wide diversity of courses in areas excluded by, but complementary to, the above three categories such as business and education.
+Complementary Areas: allows for a wide diversity of courses in areas excluded by, but complimentary to, the above three categories such as business and education.
 Students are limited to a maximum of 30 hours of business courses.

 Systematic advising is an integral part of the candidate's experience under the B.L.A. program.
 The student is expected to consult with his or her advisor every semester prior to registering for courses.
-Each program, which includes the balance and distribution of courses within the four designated areas, is subject to an advisor's approval.
+Each program, which includes the balance and distribution of courses within the four designated areas, is subject to the advisor's approval.

-A minimum of 38 hours of the student's course work is to be at the 3000 level or above and at least 18 hours of credit in advanced courses must be in the humanities and the social sciences.
+A minimum of 38 hours of the student's course work is to be at the 3000 level or above, and at least 18 hours of credit in advanced courses must be in the humanities and the social sciences.
 Therefore, the B.L.A. student should ensure that he or she has sufficient prerequisites in several areas to be eligible for advanced work.
 Also, a minimum 2.00 GPA must be attained in all 3000 level or above courses applied to the B.L.A. degree.
-To meet the University's requirement of five Writing Intensive ("WI") courses, B.L.A. students must complete ENGL 1010; ENGL 1020; a "swing" WI course offered in the core curriculum or as an elective; and two "content" (four hour) Writing Intensive 3000 level or higher humanities or social science courses.
+To meet the University's requirement of five Writing Intensive ("WI") courses, B.L.A. students must complete ENGL1010; ENGL 1020; a "swing" WI course offered in the core curriculum or as an elective; and two "content" (four hour) Writing Intensive 3000-level or higher humanities or social sciences courses.
+A minimum of 12 hours of an official minor is required.

-The minimum number of hours required for graduation is 124.
+The minimum number of hours required for graduation is 126.